iamrahulramu/Smart-Irrigation-System/README.md

 ---

-## License
-This project is licensed under the terms specified in the ``LICENSE`` file **(MIT License)**

----

 ## Acknowledgements
 This project was a collaborative effort developed between March 2023 and May 2023.
 Special thanks to fellow contributors Preethalakshmi Kumaran and Prashob Saji James for their valuable contributions.

+---

+## License
+This project is licensed under the terms specified in the ``LICENSE`` file **(MIT License)**.